-Presently, the College of Liberal Arts and Social Sciences has four divisions: The Division of Communication and Fine Arts, the Division of English and Applied Linguistics, the Division of Humanities, and the Division of Social and Behavioral Sciences.
-Buildings house facilities for instructional laboratories in English, indigenous and international languages, broadcast and journalism, anthropology, geography, print and Two and three-dimensional visual arts psychology. studios, music studios, and a theater workshop and theater performing facility are in the Fine Arts Building.
+The College of Liberal Arts and Social Sciences has four divisions: The Division of Communication and Fine Arts, the Division of English and Applied Linguistics, the Division of Humanities, and the Division of Social and Behavioral Sciences.
+Buildings house facilities for instructional laboratories in English, indigenous and international languages, broadcast and print journalism, anthropology, geography, and psychology.
+Two and threedimensional visual arts studios, music studios, and a theater workshop and theater performing facility are in the Fine Arts Building.
 ISLA Center for the Arts is an art gallery supporting Fine Arts studies.
 Modern classrooms and office space create an academic environment for learning, research, community involvement, and university service.

 The College is headed by the Dean.
-The Dean's Office is on the third floor of the Humanities and Social Sciences Building and serves as the central coordinating and supervisory unit for the academic, research, and service activities of the five divisions.
+The Dean's Office is on the third floor of the Humanities and Social Sciences Building and serves as the central coordinating and supervisory unit for the academic, research, and service activities of the four divisions.
 The Dean's Office is supported by an Administrative Officer and two secretaries.
-Functional and coordinating support for each division is provided by the Associate Deans, faculty chairs and secretaries.
+Functional and coordinating support for each division is provided by the Associate Dean, faculty chairs and secretaries.